Students in the sundial garden

 Cambridge’s three ‘mature’ Colleges work annually with the Central University Admissions Team to deliver support sessions for students looking to study an undergraduate degree at age 21 or over.

-Each webinar tackles a different topic relevant to mature student life and making a competitive application.
+Each webinar tackles a different topic relevant to mature student life and making a competitive application as an older student.
 Sessions include presentations by Mature College admissions staff, the chance to hear from current mature students, and an opportunity to submit questions live.

-You can register for sessions in 2025 via the University's Application Webinar Series webpage.
-The mature-specific sessions will be added in August 2025.
+You can register for sessions in 2026 via the University's Application Webinar Series webpage.

-The next Undergraduate Open Day is scheduled for Friday 12 September 2025.
-See the University Open Day page for full details and to register your attendance.
+The next Undergraduate Open Days are scheduled for Thursday 9 July and Friday 10 July 2026.
+See the University Open Day page for full details and to register your attendance

 Our student ambassadors will run College tours throughout the afternoon (including showing various accommodation options), and admissions staff will be on hand to answer your questions.

-This event is hosted collaboratively by the Mature Cambridge and Oxford Colleges and will run live from 10:30 AM - 12 midday (UK time) on Saturday 13 September 2025.
+This event is hosted collaboratively by the Mature Cambridge and Oxford Colleges and will run in September 2026 (date tbc).
 You will be introduced to the Colleges and and hear about the Oxbridge admissions process.
 You will have the opportunity to ask questions live to admissions staff and current students, and the panel will discuss what makes the Oxbridge teaching mode so unique.

 STEM SMART Academic Programme 2026-7